Dimethylaniline

 N,N-Dimethylaniline (DMA) is an organic chemical compound, a substituted derivative of aniline.
-It consists of a tertiary amine, featuring dimethylamino group attached to a phenyl group.
+It is a tertiary amine, featuring a dimethylamino group attached to a phenyl group.
 This oily liquid is colourless when pure, but commercial samples are often yellow.
 It is an important precursor to dyes such as crystal violet.

-Preparation and reactions
+Preparation

 DMA was first reported in 1850 by the German chemist A. W. Hofmann, who prepared it by heating aniline and iodomethane: